kcl-ddh/digipal/README.md

 	REJECT_HTTP_API_REQUESTS = False	# if True, prevents any change to the DB

 ## Run Digipal
-In your Digipal root folder, run:
+By using the system terminal, go to your Digipal root folder, and then run:

 	python manage.py runserver